eapache/channels/README.md

 See https://godoc.org/github.com/eapache/channels for documentation.

+Requires Go version 1.1 or later, as certain necessary elements of the `reflect` package were not present in 1.0.

 Most of the channel types in this package are backed by a very fast queue implementation that used to be built into this package but has now been extracted into its own package at https://github.com/eapache/queue.